lxtGH/lxtGH.github.io/_pages/includes/intro.md

 Previously, I did some works on image/video segmentation and detection, open world learning.

-Moreover, the code and models for my works (maybe 98%), including the ones I have deeply contributed to, are open-sourced on GitHub.
+Moreover, the code and models for my works (maybe 98%), including the ones I have deeply contributed to, are open-sourced on [GitHub](https://github.com/lxtGH).

-Find the code and models [here](https://github.com/lxtGH).

 I serve as a regular reviewer for CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV.